agalue/opennms-drift-kubernetes/README.gce.md

 > **NOTE**: Depending on the available resources, it is possible to remove some of the restrictions, to have more instances for the clusters, and/or OpenNMS.

-## Configure DNS Entry for the Ingress Controller and Kafka
+## Configure DNS Entry for the Ingress Controller

 With Kops and EKS, the External DNS controller takes care of the DNS entries.
 Here, we're going to use a different approach, as having external-dns working with GCE is challenging.